zuiko21/minimOS/hard/roñavid.md

 between *bitmap* and *colour* modes (see below).
 - Adding a **third ROM** just for control signals.
 As I own *plenty* of them, this is the preferred solution (makes wiring simpler, too).
-Despite having extra room in the high ROM, the lowermost bits will be generated from the counters because of *bandwidth* reasons.
+Despite having extra room in the high ROM, the lowermost bits will stay being generated from the counters because of *bandwidth* reasons.

 If we address each byte (8 pixels) of the VRAM as *positions*, the ROM addresses would need not just the 32256 bytes of the VRAM, but also the *retrace* time (when the blanking and sync pulses are generated).
 This will need **50400 *positions***, asking for a couple of 27C512s.
-But since I own *plenty* of slowish **27C128**s, a less precise addressing is used.
-By removing the two (fastest changing) least significant bits from the EPROMs address bus, each *position* becomes a **32-pixel strip** (about 1.3 microseconds), so every scanline takes *24 positions*, 18 of them *active*.
-The lower resolution compared to the industry-standard VGA allows for **wider front and back porchs**, thus these longer *positions* still render a **properly timed and centered *HSync* pulse**, as all timings become multiples of the 1.3 uS *quantum*.
+But since I own *plenty* of slowish **27C128**s, a less precise addressing is used. *This prevents the use of a standard 25.175 Mhz oscillator for a more standard resolution (**640x400** or 320x200/4bpp)*.

+In case of the *hi-res* mode, by removing the two (fastest changing) least significant bits from the EPROMs address bus, each *position* becomes a **32-pixel strip** (about 1.3 microseconds), so every scanline takes *24 positions*, 18 of them *active*.
+The lower resolution compared to the industry-standard VGA allows for **wider front and back porchs**, thus these coarse *positions* still render a **properly sized and centered *HSync* pulse**, as all timings become multiples of the 1.3 uS *quantum*.

 Between frames, a total of **77 lines** must be generated for blanking and *VSync*, adding 1848 *positions*.
-Including **448 active lines** of 24 positions, the grand total is **12600 positions**, well within the 27C256 capacity.
+Including **448 active lines** of 24 positions, the grand total is **12600 positions**, well within the 27128 capacity.
 The 14-bit counter (several **cascading 74HC161**s, as they **must** be synchronous) will be reset upon reaching 12600, detected via a multi-input NAND gate.